ICICLE-ai/faf-api-ICICLE/README.md

 **Tag:** Software, SmartFoodsheds

 ---
-#How To
-## Accessing the API
+## How to Use

+For a complete overview of how to use the API, please refer to the [API_README.md](./API_README.md) file located in the same directory.

+That file provides a detailed explanation of each endpoint, including:
+- Required input parameters
+- Returned data
+- A description of the endpoint's functionality
+- Example requests demonstrating the expected input format

+**Note:** This API requires all attributes to be sent in **JSON** format.
 The Swagger UI to the API is here https://fafserver.pods.icicleai.tapis.io/api/schema/swagger-ui/#/

----
-## Data

-The API accesses the following version of the FAF dataset:

-Most recent: December 18, 2023.

 ---
 ## Setting Up Your Own Server